Galaxy S20 Ultra review: Impressive but impractical

 I like that Single Take serves up options I wouldn't have otherwise thought to take, like a monochrome version or a looping video set to a cheesy soundtrack.
 But it's not something I'd use all the time since it's best for moving subjects and I don't shoot those a lot.
 Parents of human and fur babies, for example, might find this more worthwhile.

-I was concerned that the Ultra's 40MP front camera would take selfies sharp enough to reveal every unflattering scar and stray eyebrow hair on my face.
-But by default, the system captures images at about 6.5MP, and you have to manually select 40MP from the viewfinder.
+I was concerned that the Ultra's 40-megapixel front camera would take selfies sharp enough to reveal every unflattering scar and stray eyebrow hair on my face.
+But by default, the system captures images at about 6.5-megapixel, and you have to manually select 40MP from the viewfinder.
 When I enabled high-res selfies, I wasn't as put off by the increased detail as I expected -- even after disabling beauty mode, which is turned on by default.
 I was surprised to see every strand of my hair so starkly, and honestly I don't think most people need or want selfies this sharp.
 But the pictures at either resolution will still serve you well -- they're bright and clear with accurate colors.

-Fair warning though, since the image size is about three times that of a 6.5MP version, these will suck up storage quickly and the phone struggled to keep up when I snapped a slew of them in rapid succession.
-Same goes with the 108MP shots on the rear sensors.
+Fair warning though, since the image size is about three times that of a 6.5-megapixel version, these will suck up storage quickly and the phone struggled to keep up when I snapped a slew of them in rapid succession.
+Same goes with the 108-megapixel shots on the rear sensors.

 Another thing I didn't find that useful was 8K video recording.
-Like Space Zoom, this is another feature that's really there for Samsung to say "Hey, we did this technologically impressive thing!"
+Like Space Zoom, this is another feature that's really there for Samsung to say, "Hey, we did this technologically impressive thing!"
 Thanks to the S20's Snapdragon 865 processor, it can record the super high-res footage, so long as your device has enough storage and battery.
 It does put a bit of strain on the processor, though.
 I took some 8K clips of NYC streets, and the Ultra started to get a bit warm after about a minute.

 The problem with 8K video isn't so much shooting it as it is trying to find somewhere to play it back.
 The S20 Ultra's screen is just Quad HD+, so watching it on the phone won't give you the full impact, and edges of buildings look distorted.
 Samsung's solution is to make it easy for you to cast your video to one of its 8K TVs, which are about as common in the wild as a panda bear.
 You can also upload it to YouTube, but again, you'll have to find a super high resolution screen to watch it on to really appreciate the quality.